SasView/sasview.github.io/faq.md

 ### Why will SasView no longer start?

 *   There appear to be some situations where SasView fails to start with the message 'cannot execute script sasview'.
 One or more of the following conditions is usually present:
+     *   SasView was installed on a Windows 10 machine
-     *   A fresh install of SasView has been performed (most likely SasView 5.x)
+     *   A new or fresh install of SasView 5.x has been performed
-     *   Installation was on a Windows 10 machine
      *   The machine already had an existing installation of an earlier version of SasView (typically SasView 4.x)

-*   It is perfectly fine to install multiple versions of SasView as long as they are installed to separate folders.
-From SasView 5.0.3 this happens automatically during installation, but earlier versions may need a new installation folder name to be specified.
+*   It is perfectly fine to install multiple versions of SasView on the same machine as long as they are installed to separate folders.
+From SasView 5.0.3 this happens automatically during installation, but earlier versions of SasView will need a unique installation folder name to be specified (eg, C:\SasView-v422).

 *   All versions of SasView, however, use two common shared folders in the users profile:
-    *   C:\Users\\username\\.sasview and C:\Users\\username\\.sasmodels (Windows)
+    *   (On Windows):  C:\Users\\username\\.sasview and C:\Users\\username\\.sasmodels
-    *   ~.sasview\ and ~.sasmodels\ (Mac)
+    *   (on MacOS)  :  ~.sasview\ and ~.sasmodels\

-*   The failure to start SasView appears to have one of two causes:
+*   The failure to start SasView appears to have one of three causes:
+    *   (Windows 10 and later) During the Windows setup process the default save location for the users files (ie, anything normally expected to go into C:\Users\\username\\ and any sub-folders thereof) was redirected to the users OneDrive.
+See https://support.microsoft.com/en-us/office/files-save-to-onedrive-by-default-in-windows-10-33da0077-770c-4bda-b61e-8c8e8ca70ac7 In essence, this means that Windows changes the locations of the SasView shared folders FROM C:\Users\\username\\.sasview and C:\Users\\username\\.sasmodels TO C:\Users\\username\\OneDrive\\.sasview and C:\Users\\username\\OneDrive\\.sasmodels!
+    *   The installation process is unable to copy all of the required files to the shared folders
     *   The new installation corrupts the contents of the shared folders
-    *   The installation process is unable to copy all of the required files to the shared folders

-*   Determining which of these circumstances is the cause is not entirely straightforward but the following procedure *should* cover both eventualities:
+*   Determining which of these circumstances is the cause may not be entirely straightforward but the following procedure *should* cover all eventualities:
-    1. If you installed SasView 'For All Users (recommended)', uninstall it, then try re-installing it as 'Just for Me'.

-    2. If Step 1 does not resolve the problem, delete the folders .sasview and .sasmodels.

-        **Warning! the .sasview folder may contain a sub-folder with existing plugin models.
-To preserve those plugin models, make temporary copies of them before deleting .sasview!**

-        Then try running SasView again.
-If it starts it will re-create the folders.
+    1. (Windows 10 and later) Check to see if the SasView shared folders have been created in your local OneDrive folder (C:\Users\\username\\OneDrive\\).
+If they *have*, copy them **up** one level and delete them from the OneDrive folder.
+Now try running SasView.

-    3. Locate the the SasView log file sasview.log (on Windows this will be in C:\Users\\username\\).
+    2. If Step 1 does not apply/work, locate the the SasView log file **sasview.log** (on Windows this should be in C:\Users\\username\\).
 Open it in a text editor and search for recent occurrences of the string 'Could not copy'.
 Any matches will look something like this (an actual example reported to the Development Team):
         ```
         2020-08-29 10:57:05,906 : ERROR : sas._config (_config.py:94) :: Could not copy default custom config.
         ```

-        In this example the error indicated that the installation process had been unable to copy the file custom_config.py into the folder C:\Users\\username\\.sasview\\config\\ for some reason.
-Manually copying the file from the SasView installation folder to C:\Users\\username\\.sasview\\config\\ then allowed SasView to start.
+        In this example the error indicates that the installation process had been unable to copy the file **custom_config.py** into the folder C:\Users\\username\\.sasview\\config\\ for some reason.
+Manually copying the missing file from the SasView installation folder to C:\Users\\username\\.sasview\\config\\ then allowed SasView to start.

         **Note: if it is unclear what file is missing, where it can be found, or where it should be copied too, please contact the Development Team at [help@sasview.org](mailto:help@sasview.org), attaching a copy of your sasview.log file.**

+    3. If you installed SasView 'For All Users (recommended)', uninstall it, delete *all* folders that were created, then try re-installing SasView as 'Just for Me'.

+    4. If Step 3 does not work/apply, delete the shared folders .sasview and .sasmodels and then try running SasView again.
+If it starts it will re-create the folders.

+        **Warning! the .sasview folder may contain a sub-folder with existing plugin models.
+To preserve those plugin models, make temporary copies of them before deleting the .sasview folder!**